Jurassic Watermelon Begonia

 This variety produces stunning leaves with dark brown edges, bright green inner margins spotted in silver, and an inner band of rose-pink around dark centers; an eye catching addition to the garden or containers

-Jurassic Watermelon Begonia's attractive large twisted heart-shaped leaves remain rose in color with distinctive lime green edges and tinges of brown throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Jurassic Watermelon Begonia's attractive large twisted heart-shaped leaves remain rose in color with distinctive lime green edges and tinges of brown throughout the year on a plant with an upright spreading habit of growth.

 Jurassic Watermelon Begonia is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.